laasilva/laasilva/README.md

 - 🛠️ Microservices, REST APIs, Clean Architecture
 - ☁️ Azure DevOps, RabbitMQ, MongoDB

 I’m passionate about clean code, thoughtful design, and finding practical solutions that make real-world impact.
-Bonus: I’ve literally helped machines make better coffee ☕.
+☕ Bonus: I’ve built software for coffee machines, so yes — my code runs on caffeine in more ways than one.

 ## 🎮 Outside the Terminal